Guide 5 of 7

 Python vs. Pseudocode Subroutines

 If you code in Python, you use the def keyword to create every single subroutine.
-However, Cambridge pseudocode strictly forces you to categorize your subroutines into two different types depending on whether they return data or not.
+However, pseudocode strictly forces you to categorize your subroutines into two different types depending on whether they return data or not.

 Procedure (No Return) def show_menu():